 What are the limitations of Sonohysterography?

-Women with active pelvic inflammatory disease should not undergo sonohysterography.
+Patients with active pelvic inflammatory disease should not undergo sonohysterography.

 Sonohysterography may have a few limitations in certain clinical situations.
-In women with stenosis of the cervix, it may be difficult to insert the catheter into the cervical canal to inject saline.
+In patients with stenosis of the cervix, it may be difficult to insert the catheter into the cervical canal to inject saline.
 Inadequate expansion of the uterine cavity via saline injection may also prevent the doctor from obtaining good quality ultrasound images.
 This can occur especially with uterine scarring or fibroids, which may partially obscure the uterine cavity.

 Also, sonohysterography is limited in the assessment of the patency, or openness, of the fallopian tubes because of their size and structure.
 In cases where your doctor suspects an abnormality of the fallopian tubes, they may recommend hysterosalpingography for further evaluation.